cjdbarlow/Part-One/glomerular_filtration_and_tubular_function.md

         * Catecholamines
         * Local autoregulation
           * Myogenic
+          * Tubuloglomerular Feedback
+          * Hormones
+            * Angiotensin II constricts the efferent arteriole more than the afferent arteriole, causing an increase in renal resistance with only a small decrease in GFR.
-          * Tubuloglomerular Feedback <br> <br>
+            * Prostaglandin E2 dilates the afferent arteriole, increasing GFR <br> <br>
     * **Osmotic pressure**
     **Increases along the capillary**, as protein free-fluid is filtered leaving a higher concentration of protein within the capillary.
 This change in capillary oncotic pressure is proportional to the filtration fraction - a greater filtration fraction will cause a higher oncotic pressure of fluid in the capillary.

 * **Membrane permeability**
+Overall permeability is:
+  * A function of:
+    * Membrane permeability, in turn affected by:
+      * **Capillary endothelium**
+      * **Basement membrane**
+      **Negatively charged** molecules have **reduced filtration** as the basement membrane is also negatively charged which opposes movement out of the capillary.
+      * **Foot processes** of podocytes
+      Molecules **less** than **7000 Dalton** are **freely filtered**, whilst larger molecules are filtered less.
+    * Membrane Surface Area
       Typically very high for water and solutes.
-Molecules **less** than **7000 Dalton** are **freely filtered**, whilst larger molecules are filtered less.
-    **Negatively charged** molecules have **reduced filtration** as the basement membrane is also negatively charged which opposes movement out of the capillary.
-    Affected by:
+    * Affected by:
       * Glomerulonephritis
           * Change in basement membrane or podocyte foot processes
       * Angiotensin II causing contraction of mesangial cells

 ##Tubular Function